Safety in Vietnam

 In the case of theft of valuables, money or documents, you must contact the police.
 In the case of loss of documents you'll first need to contact the police for help, which you need to recover documents when applying to the Embassy.
 The location of the nearest police station available in the hotel or passers-by, or just turn to a policeman on the street.

 The main problem always and everywhere are petty theft and molestation of local residents.
 Private traders and ordinary citizens are always trying to sell something on "speculative price", and do it with amazing tenacity in the most unexpected places.
 To get rid of their attention is quite difficult, and even bought something, it is not easy to surrender.
 There are cases of outright fraud, for example, when you begin to demand money for services or goods that you did not ask for, or deception in currency exchange.
 For safekeeping of personal property should take normal security measures.

 You should avoid travel on bicycles after dark.
 In any case, no need to carry large amounts of documents, especially when visiting crowded places or markets.
 Try to keep money and documents in the hotel safe.
 In any case, it is possible to have a copy of the passport.
 For greater reliability you can put your scanned passport and a Russian passport online, for example, in their Inbox.
 So you will be able to access them at any time, the Internet in Vietnam at almost every corner.

-Still keep in mind that the Vietnamese language is quite complicated, many of the words, even the names of some specific locations or streets that are pronounced in two or three options, so even the "English speaking" local resident is totally incomprehensible for a foreigner (and Vice versa).
+Still keep in mind that the Vietnamese language is quite complicated, many of the words, even the names of some specific locations or streets, are pronounced in two or three options, so even the "English speaking" local resident is totally incomprehensible for a foreigner (and Vice versa).
 Russian language, which had enjoyed great respect here, currently, almost never used (however, in French the same story).
 When any movement around the city is recommended to record the names of the required points in Vietnamese and show this "guide" to local residents, help usually no one refuses.